 To determine the total multiplicity, given that there are $(2^k-1)^2$ total terms in the $k$-time generalization of Eq.~\eqref{eq:XYZ}, there is also an additional factor of 2 for every $s_\ell$ that appears due to the triangle inequality used in the proof.
-Taking the largest power out the front by introducing an additional inequality, we arrive at a total multiplicity bounded by $4^k 2^{k-1} = 2^{3k-1}$.
-Considering that $\mathfrak{g} \geq 1$, we again introduce an additional inequality so as $\mathfrak{g}^k$ is a common factor, and arrive at the definition of $C_k$.
+Taking the largest power out the front by introducing an additional inequality, we arrive at a total multiplicity bounded above by $4^k 2^{k-1} = 2^{3k-1}$.
+Recalling the definition \eqref{eq:definitions} and that $\mathfrak{g} \geq 1$, we again introduce an additional inequality with $\mathfrak{g}^k$ as a common factor, and arrive at the definition of $C_k$.